Woman injured after shots fired from passing car in Durham, police investigating

 DURHAM, N.C. -- A woman is in the hospital with non-life threatening injuries after shots were fired from a car in Durham on Sunday night.

-According to Durham Police, the suspect is believed to be driving a dark sedan.
+According to DPD, the suspect is believed to be driving a dark sedan.
+Anyone with information should contact the authorities.

 Woman injured after shots fired from passing car in Durham, police investigating